MohammedZakiBinMahfood/Ultimate-Solutions-Flutter-Task/README.md

 ## Getting Started

-Create a Flutter app based on the attached design and APIs.
+- Create a Flutter app based on the attached design and APIs.

-In the Home Screen: after loading data from the API, save it into a local SQLite database and use SQL statements to fetch filtered data.
+- In the Home Screen: after loading data from the API, save it into a local SQLite database and use SQL statements to fetch filtered data.

-If the user leaves the app idle or in the background for 2 minutes, the app should automatically log out and return to the login screen.
+- If the user leaves the app idle or in the background for 2 minutes, the app should automatically log out and return to the login screen.

-The app must be compiled and run using the latest Flutter SDK.
+- The app must be compiled and run using the latest Flutter SDK.

-Focus on delivering simple, clean, and bug-free code.
+- Focus on delivering simple, clean, and bug-free code.

-Create a GitHub repository and commit your work progressively.
+- Create a GitHub repository and commit your work progressively.

-Write a simple README file explaining your software design choices.
+- Write a simple README file explaining your software design choices.

-After completing the task, send the repository URL.
+- After completing the task, send the repository URL.

-lib/
-├── core/              # Common utilities, constants, helpers ├── data/              # Data sources: APIs, models, local storage ├── domain/            # Entities and use cases
-├── presentation/      # UI (Pages, Widgets, State Management) ├── main.dart          # App entry point

 Make sure you are using the latest stable Flutter SDK!